mlinxfeld/terraform-oci-fk-adb/training/lesson6_adb_with_manual_backup/README.md

 # FoggyKitchen OCI Autonomous Database with Terraform

-## LESSON 6 - Creating Autonomous DB Shared with Manual Backup
+## LESSON 6 - Creating Autonomous DB Serverless with Manual Backup

 In this lesson, we'll focus on configuring an Autonomous Database with manual backup capabilities.